 Table 5-3 shows the local population and area economy.
-The county population increased 2 percent from 1999 to 2009, compared with an 11 percent increase for the State of Oregon and a 10 percent increase for the U.S. as a whole.
-Tillamook County employment increased by 9 percent from 1999 to 2009, slightly outpacing Oregon and the United States.
-Per capita income in Tillamook County increased by 9 percent over the 1999-2009 period, while the State of Oregon and the U.S. increased by 4 and 9 percent respectively.
+The county population increased slightly (3 percent) from 1999 to 2009, compared with an 11 percent increase for the state of Oregon and a 10 percent increase for the U.S. as a whole.
+County employment increased by 7 percent from 1999 to 2009, slightly behind Oregon and the United States.
+Per capita income in Lincoln County increased by 9 percent over the 1999-2009 period, while the State of Oregon and the U.S. increased by 4 and 9 percent respectively.